mpower: An R Package for Power Analysis of Exposure Mixture Studies via Monte Carlo Simulations: Tutorial: Examples

-In the first example, we generate predictors using the C-vine method and calculate power in an F-test for the general linear model.
+In the first example, we generate predictors using the C-vine method and calculate power for a general linear F-test.
 A closed-form power formula exists for the F-test and can be used to validate power estimated with MC simulations.
 The code below defines a generative model for two continuous, one binary, and one ordinal predictor with 3 levels, all independent of one another: